xuqi2024/openflexure-microscope/docs/test_your_printer.md

 ![leg_test.stl](models/leg_test.stl)

-The result should look like this (this has been printed with a brim):
+The result should look like this:

 ![](images/just_leg_test.jpg)

+The brim should have printed as a separate object around the leg, and should be easy to remove.
+If it is difficult to remove, [check that it has not been joined to the leg when sliced](./set_slice_gap_closing_radius.md#checking-the-bottom-layer).